Contracted out R&D

 With the raft of rule and rate changes that have impacted R&D tax relief in recent years, the fundamental shift in the rules surrounding contracting out R&D has perhaps been overlooked.
-With the right planning and forethought, the new rules have the potential for larger businesses to benefit from increased R&D tax relief
+With the right planning and forethought, the new rules have the potential for larger businesses to benefit from increased R&D tax relief.

 Contracted out R&D under the previous RDEC and SME schemes

 With the introduction of the merged R&D scheme for accounting periods starting on or after 1 April 2024, guidance has changed when it comes to contracting out R&D. Pre-April 2024, companies claiming under RDEC were very limited when it came to the costs of outsourcing their R&D. This was only possible when the work was contracted to specific ‘qualifying bodies’ (such as universities and other not for profit organisations), to individuals, or to partnerships made up of individuals.
+In contrast, the rules for SMEs were very different, take for example unconnected contractors, SMEs could claim for up to 65% of the qualifying contractor payments under the SME scheme.

 Contracted out R&D under the merged scheme

-Now under the merged R&D scheme, applying to accounting periods beginning on or after 1 April 2024, the company contracting out the R&D would be the entity eligible to claim R&D relief, rather than the contractor (in most cases).
-This principle allows the company who makes the decision to do the R&D and who bears the financial risk to claim the R&D tax relief.
-However, there may be circumstances where contractors are eligible to claim R&D tax relief.
+Now under the merged R&D scheme , applying to accounting periods beginning on or after 1 April 2024, the company contracting out the R&D would be the entity eligible to claim R&D relief, rather than the contractor (in most cases).

-1. R&D is undertaken as part of the activities within the contract; and
+2. R&D is undertaken as part of the activities within the contract; and

-1. It is reasonable to assume that the customer intended or contemplated that R&D would be undertaken to meet the obligations of the contract.
+3. It is reasonable to assume that the customer intended or contemplated that R&D would be undertaken to meet the obligations of the contract.

 How to evidence “intended or contemplated” in contractor arrangements